hashicorp/nomad/website/source/api/json-jobs.html.md

 	 - `TLSSkipVerify`: If true, Consul will not attempt to verify the certificate when performing HTTPS checks.
 Requires Consul >= 0.7.2.

+	   - `CheckRestart`: `CheckRestart` is an object which enables restarting of tasks based upon Consul health checks.

+	     - `Limit`: The number of unhealthy checks allowed before the service is restarted.
+Defaults to `0` which disables health-based restarts.

+	     - `Grace`: The duration to wait after a task starts or restarts before counting unhealthy checks count against the limit.
+               Defaults to "1s".

+	     - `IgnoreWarnings`: Treat checks that are warning as passing.
+	       Defaults to false which means warnings are considered unhealthy.

 - `ShutdownDelay` - Specifies the duration to wait when killing a task between removing it from Consul and sending it a shutdown signal.
 Ideally services